 Transportation in Lums Pond State Park

-Lums Pond State Park is located near Bear in the center of New Castle County in Delaware.
-The park is situated on Howell School Road on the eastern side of US 301 between Glasgow and Middleton.
-It takes no more than half an hour to reach the park from the city of New Castle via DE-9 S and US-13 S. You're not far from big city amenities since Wilmington is just a half-hour away.
+Lums Pond State Park is located near the City of Bear in the center of New Castle County in Delaware.
+The park is situated on Howell School Road on the eastern side of DE-896 between Glasgow and Summit Bridge.
+It takes no more than half an hour to reach the park from the City of New Castle via DE-9 S and US-13 S. You're not far from big-city amenities since Wilmington is just a half-hour away.

-Visitors can easily move around inside the park with the help of a park map obtainable from the park office and nature store.
-All four of the park’s picnic areas are scattered around the pond.
-The park’s RV and tent campground and yurts also surround the Lums Pond.
-An equestrian center can be found near the park’s main entrance.
-Adequate parking options are scattered around the park.
-There are no driving restrictions inside the park during the daytime, but if you plan on driving at night, make sure to have reflectors and headlights on in order to stay out of trouble.
-During special events, you’ll also be expected to walk from place to place inside the park, instead of driving.
+Visitors can easily move around inside the park with the help of a park map, which you can pick up at the park office and nature store.
+The park has adequate parking options dispersed throughout the park.
+There are no driving restrictions inside the park during the daytime, but if you plan on driving at night, make sure to have reflectors and headlights on.
+During special events, you’ll also be expected to walk from place to place inside the park instead of driving.

 Campgrounds and parking in Lums Pond State Park